-including regulatory compliance, employee discipline, terminations, workplace investigations, human rights, and accommodations.
-Christopher assists clients with corporate commercial disputes, including shareholder remedies, debtor/creditor claims, security enforcement and creditor collection, trade-mark and copyright infringement, privacy, and builders’ lien matters.
+Chris provides clients with practical advice on a wide range of workplace issues, including regulatory compliance, employee discipline, terminations, workplace investigations, human rights, and accommodations.
+Chris also provides clients with tailored advice to assist them with resolving corporate commercial disputes, including shareholder remedies, debtor/creditor claims, trademark and copyright infringement, privacy, and builders’ lien matters as efficiently as possible.

-Raised in Calgary, Christopher received both a Bachelor of Science and a Bachelor of Laws from the University of Calgary.
+Raised in Calgary, Chris received both a Bachelor of Science and a Bachelor of Laws from the University of Calgary.
 Chris joined the firm as an associate in 2019 after articling & practicing with an international firm in Calgary.

-- Employment and Labour Law
+- Employment and labour law

 - Corporate commercial disputes